 A plethora of variable selection methods are available.
 With advances in machine learning, this number has been constantly increasing.
 Variable selection techniques depend on whether we use variable reduction or variable elimination (filtering), whether the selection process is carried out inside or outside predictive models; whether we use supervised or unsupervised learning; or if the underlying methods are based on specific embedded techniques such as cross validation.

 Table 1.
-Variable Selection Methods Typical in Credit Risk Modeling
+Variable Selection Methods Typical in Credit Risk Modelling

 Figure 3.
 Variable Selection using Bivariate Analysis

-In credit risk modeling, two of the most commonly used variable selection methods are information value for filtering prior to model training and stepwise selection for variable selection during the training of a logistic regression model.
-Although both receive some criticism from practitioners, it is important to recognize that no ideal methodology exists as each of the methods for variable selection has its pros and cons.
-Which one to use and how best to combine them is not an easy task to solve and requires solid domain knowledge, a good understanding of the data, and extensive modeling experience.
+In credit risk modelling, two of the most commonly used variable selection methods are information value for filtering prior to model training and stepwise selection for variable selection during the training of a logistic regression model.
+Although both receive some criticism from practitioners, it is important to recognise that no ideal methodology exists as each of the methods for variable selection has its pros and cons.
+Which one to use and how best to combine them is not an easy task to solve and requires solid domain knowledge, a good understanding of the data, and extensive modelling experience.